+'''

-srvctl status srvpool [-serverpool pool_name] [-detail]
+srvctl status srvpool [-serverpool pool name] [-detail]

+'''

-- Optionally, you can specify the name of a server pool for which you want to check the status.
+- You can only use this command with Oracle Clusterware. - Optionally, you can specify the name of a server pool for which you want to check the status.
 If you use this parameter, then the output includes the server pool name and number of servers in the server pool (and, optionally, the server names) for the specified server pool. - If you choose to use the -detail parameter but do not specify a specific server pool with the -serverpool parameter, then the output of this command includes the names of servers that are currently assigned to each server pool.

-A.9.119 srvctl add vip
+srvctl add vip